linode/docs/docs/guides/development/frameworks/phoenix/using-phoenix-framework/index.md

 ### Installing a Database (Optional)

 Web applications typically utilize a database server for persisting application information, like user profiles and page data.
-For that reason, this tutorial's examples employ a database server to best demonstrate Phoenix in action.
+For that reason, this guide's examples employ a database server to best demonstrate Phoenix in action.

-The official Phoenix documentation recommends [PostgreSQL](https://www.postgresql.org/) for your database server, and this tutorial follows that recommendation.
+The official Phoenix documentation recommends [PostgreSQL](https://www.postgresql.org/) for your database server, and this guide follows that recommendation.

 To learn more about PostgreSQL, you can refer to our [Introduction to PostgreSQL](/docs/guides/an-introduction-to-postgresql/) guide.
 You can also refer to our [8 Most Popular Databases](/docs/guides/list-of-databases/) guide to compare database solutions.

 You can learn more about the databases supported by Phoenix out of the box through the [official documentation](https://hexdocs.pm/phoenix/ecto.html) on Phoenix and the module it uses by default for database connections, Ecto.

-To install PostgreSQL on your system, you can follow one of our tutorials.
+To install PostgreSQL on your system, you can follow one of our guides.
 See, for instance, [How to Install and Use PostgreSQL on Ubuntu 20.04](/docs/guides/how-to-install-use-postgresql-ubuntu-20-04/) or [How to Install and Use PostgreSQL on CentOS 8](/docs/guides/centos-install-and-use-postgresql/).

 Additional distributions are covered in PostgreSQL's [official installation guide](https://www.postgresql.org/download/).